 Booz Allen takes pride in a culture that encourages and rewards the many dimensions of leadership—innovative thinking, active collaboration, and personal service.
 We’re particularly proud of the diversity of our Leadership Team and Board of Directors, among the most diverse in corporate America today.

-Dr. Lauren Neal has over 15 years of experience in the life sciences industry with a focus on creating and delivering data science and machine intelligence solutions to accelerate precision medicine innovation.
+Dr. Lauren Neal has more than 15 years of experience in the life sciences industry with a focus on creating and delivering data science and artificial intelligence solutions to accelerate precision medicine innovation.

 Lauren is the founder of the Booz Allen Women in Data Science group, which aims to develop diverse data science leaders and inspire the next generation of women data scientists.
 In addition, she leads efforts to develop data-driven solutions for not-for-profit organizations, and her work advancing Data Science for Social Good initiatives was recognized with a Booz Allen Excellence Award in 2017.